1jour1vin

 flamboyant

-"A high-flying Mouton that ranks among the estate's Hall of Fame, and at the top of the Médoc!"
+"A high-flying Mouton that ranks among the property's Hall of Fame and at the top of the Médoc!"

 "Wow!
-The aromas are so complete: blackcurrant, asphalt, violet, pencil, orange blossom and black truffle.
+The aromas are so complete: blackcurrant, asphalt, violet, pencil lead, orange blossom, and black truffle.
 A perfect nose.
-Full-bodied but supported by harmonious tannins that extend throughout the wine's length, giving it a seductive mouthfeel and persistence.
+Full-bodied but supported by harmonious tannins that extend throughout the wine, giving it a seductive palate and persistence.
 A vintage with one of the highest percentages of Cabernet Sauvignon ever recorded.
-The quintessence of a great Bordeaux without limits".
-(James Suckling 2025) - Delivery in wooden cases possible for orders of 6 bottles of this wine (depending on country and shipping method selected).
+The quintessence of a great Bordeaux without limits."
+(James Suckling 2025) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy your Mouton Rothschild wines at the best price on private sale!
+Buy your Mouton Rothschild wines at the best price in a private sale!

 Rated site